 Disclosure: I received a free pair of shoes from Pandere to review on The Lymphie Life.
+To help support the blog, this post includes affiliate links, which means I may receive a small commission (at no cost to you) if you buy something through these links.
 All opinions expressed here are my own honest impressions.

 As someone living with lower extremity lymphedema, finding shoes is a challenge.
 Boots can especially be hit-or-miss when it comes to proper fit: not only is there my puffy foot to accommodate, but my swollen ankle and calf, too.
 And if there’s a zipper up the side?
 Oh, man.
 I’m lucky to get it pulled up halfway — maybe three-quarters, on a good day.